datasharingframework/dsf-process-tutorial/exercises/exercise-2.md

 # Exercise 2 - Environment Variables and Input Parameters
 BPMN processes might require additional information during execution, e.g. for configuration purposes.
 We will take a look at two possibilities on how to pass additional information to a BPMN process: Environment Variables and Input Parameters.
-The goal of this exercise is to enhance the `dsfdev_dicProcess` by trying them both.
+The goal of this exercise is to enhance the `tutorialorg_dicProcess` by trying them both.
 In both cases the information will be available in the `execute` method of your service class.

 In order to solve this exercise, you should have solved the first exercise and read the topics on